 Photo: Kirk Anne Taylor

-The Field Museum's Calumet Environmental Education Program (CEEP) translates science into action for students and educators in the Calumet region.
+The Field Museum's Youth Conservation Action programs translate science into action for students and educators in the Chicago region.
 Students participate in a consecutive ladder of conservation education programs, linking and building skills and knowledge grade level upon grade level.
-The three conservation education programs, Mighty Acorns (grades 4-6), Earth Force (grades 7-8), and Calumet Is My Back Yard (grades 9-12), engage young people in scientific, hands-on learning about biodiversity and conservation, resulting in action projects in their own community.
+The Field Museum's Youth Conservation Action programs have grown out of its successful Calumet Environmental Education Program (CEEP).
+Conservation education programs, Mighty Acorns (grades 4-6), Earth Force (grades 7-8), and Calumet Is My Back Yard (grades 9-12), engage young people in scientific, hands-on learning about biodiversity and conservation, resulting in action projects in their own community.

 |Mighty Acorns helps students develop a personal connection to natural areas in their community.
 Mighty Acorns students visit a local natural area three times a year, participating in exploration of biodiversity, educational activities that illustrate basic ecological concepts, and stewardship activities, such as removing invasive species and spreading native seeds.|